The children of Killybegs town will soon have an exciting new Play Space as a ground breaking new commission gets underway.

 Irish Architecture Foundation Director Nathalie Weadick commented “We’re very excited about this commission as its presents an exciting new way of engaging the public in architecture while, most importantly, children have a lot of fun.
 This could become a standard for the future of play spaces.”

 The Play Space is the most recent commission from Donegal County Council Public Art Programme from a portfolio of over 70 projects completed to date.
-For further information please see www.donegalpublicart.ie The Play Space architectural competition was run by the Royal Institute of the Architects of Ireland.
+For further information please see www.donegalpublicart.ie.